iaBIH/arx_examples/readme.md

             age.add("34", "<50", "*");
             age.add("45", "<50", "*");

      - Connect hierarchy on the data, apply anoynimisation, print the input data and the results.
+   The output should be similar to the above output.

 2. [Example02.java](https://github.com/iaBIH/arx_examples/blob/master/org/deidentifier/arx/examples/Example02.java): In this example these concepts are exaplained:
    - Same as [Example01.java](https://github.com/iaBIH/arx_examples/blob/master/org/deidentifier/arx/examples/Example01.java) and add saving the data and the results to csv file.
+The output should look like:

+                   Reading data from  data/test.csv ....!!!
+                - Time needed: 0.02s
+                - Information loss: 0.30055597162146275 / 0.30055597162146275
+                - Optimal generalization
+                  * zipcode: 3/5
+                  * gender : 0/1
+                  * age    : 2/2
+                - Statistics
+                EquivalenceClassStatistics {
+                - Average equivalence class size = 3.5
+                - Maximal equivalence class size = 4
+                - Minimal equivalence class size = 3
+                - Number of equivalence classes = 2
+                - Number of records = 7
+                - Number of suppressed records = 0
+                }
+                - Writing data...
+                Result is saved in data/test_result.csv
+                Done!